 Who we are looking for:

-The role is ideally suited to a motivated architect who wishes to develop both their career and the work of the practice in conservation, within a supportive flexible studio based environment.
+The role is ideally suited to a motivated architect who wishes to develop both their career and the work of the practice in conservation and adaptive reuse, within a supportive flexible studio based environment.
 We are looking for an architect who has successfully delivered conservation projects to a high technical standard and looking to develop their career.
 We welcome applications from those at various stages of their career.

-The architect should have ideally gained Conservation Accreditation at RIBA SCA or CA level and be able to contribute to projects at a senior level on day one.
+The architect should have ideally gained Conservation Accreditation at RIBA CA or SCA level and be able to contribute their understanding to projects.
 However we would welcome applications also from those who are able to demonstrate through their CV and portfolio that they have the equivalent experience.

 An appreciation of both heritage value and contemporary architectural design would be of value due to the nature of our practices’ work, however the desire and ability to work as part of a wider architectural team is key.